Long-term marine acoustic and seismic monitoring using distributed acoustic sensing and deep learning: Introduction

-Here we present DASNet, a deep learning framework for automated detection, classification, and arrival-time picking of diverse marine signals in DAS data.
-DASNet processes multi-frequency input channels and jointly predicts spatiotemporal bounding boxes and segmentation masks, representing each detected event as a structured object for downstream analysis.
+Here we present DASNet, a deep learning framework that automatically detects, classifies, and picks the arrival times of diverse marine signals in DAS data.
+For each event, DASNet produces a bounding box that marks its extent in time and across channels, a class label, and a segmentation mask from which the arrival-time curve is read.
 The model is trained using a semi-supervised pipeline that iteratively improves on continuous recordings, making it practical for long DAS deployments where labeled data are limited but unlabeled data are abundant.
-We apply DASNet to over three years of SeaFOAM data from Monterey Bay \citep[]{romanowicz2023seafoam} and show that a unified model can support four representative marine monitoring tasks: (i) detecting local earthquakes and measuring phase arrival times for source localization; (ii) identifying T-waves generated by distant earthquakes and estimating source azimuths via beamforming; (iii) cataloging baleen whale calls to reveal seasonal and interannual behavioral patterns; and (iv) monitoring of anthropogenic signals such as tracking vessel traffic near the cable.
+We apply DASNet to nearly four years of SeaFOAM data from Monterey Bay \citep[]{romanowicz2023seafoam} and show that a unified model can support four representative marine monitoring tasks: (i) detecting local earthquakes and measuring phase arrival times for source localization; (ii) identifying T-waves generated by distant earthquakes and estimating source back-azimuths via beamforming; (iii) cataloging baleen whale calls to reveal seasonal and interannual behavioral patterns; and (iv) tracking anthropogenic signals, such as vessel traffic, near the cable.
 These examples demonstrate that DASNet can transform continuous fiber-optic recordings into structured multi-class event catalogs without task-specific preprocessing.
-As submarine fiber-optic networks continue to expand worldwide, coupling DAS with scalable machine learning could fundamentally enhance our capacity to observe seismicity, marine ecosystems, and human activity across ocean basins that remain beyond the reach of traditional instrumentation.
+As submarine fiber-optic networks continue to expand worldwide, coupling DAS with scalable machine learning could expand our capacity to observe seismicity, marine ecosystems, and human activity across ocean basins that remain beyond the reach of traditional instrumentation.